Season: Winter

 Recorded Lowest Temperature: -12℃ (10℉)

-As the coldest month of the year, Jinan weather in January 2026 sees freezing lows on most days, with around three days dropping below -10 Degrees Celsius (14℉).
+As the coldest month of the year, Jinan sees freezing temperatures on most days in January.
 Highs are mostly below 10°C (50℉), never exceeding 13°C (55℉).
-Lows range from -3°C (27℉) to 1°C (34℉) at the beginning of the month, with a significant drop in temperature in mid-to-late January, often accompanied by chilly winds.
-As a result, the sensitive temperature can be around 5°C (41℉) lower.
+Lows range from -3°C (27℉) to 1°C (34℉) at the beginning of the month, while dropping significantly in mid-to-late January, with around three days below -10℃ (14℉).
+As chilly winds often blow, the sensitive temperature can be around 5°C (41℉) lower.
+You will have frosty breath in the chilly air.

 Average Precipitation: 3mm